razvancornita/AuthorizationsAPI/README.md

   and then an account is created
 - '/authorized/logout' - the Login entity is updated within the database to be invalid
 - '/authorized/getAllAccounts' - we retrieve all the accounts, and then we search within all granteeUsers

-- The code is ready to go to production on delivery - no Unit/Integration tests because of the time limit

 ## Background information